 You likely already know your credit card issuer charges monthly interest on outstanding balances on an open credit card.
 But what if the account is closed?
 Will you still have to pay interest?

+Interest is charged on credit card balances that aren't paid in full by the due date.
 Your credit card issuer won't stop you from closing your credit card while it still has a balance, but closing the account doesn't relieve you of interest payments.
-If that were the case, people would habitually close their credit cards just to get out of paying interest.
 Once you close an account, you'll continue to be charged regular interest until you've reached a zero balance.

 What Closing a Credit Card Really Means

 What does change when you close a credit card is your ability to make purchases on the card.
 You'll no longer have access to a credit limit and if you try to use your credit card, the transaction will be declined.

 You're still responsible for making at least the minimum payment by the due date until the balance is paid in full.
 If you're late on your payment or you pay less than the minimum, you'll be hit with a late fee.
 Multiple late payments can result in your interest rate being raised to the penalty rate.